rbowes-r7/refreshing-mcp-tool/README.md

 # Building and Sending MCP Messages

 To communicate with MCP directly, you'll generally use `socat`.
-The code in `mcp-builder.rb` can create packets (though currently only does privilege escalation via `mcp-privesc.rb`).
+The code in `mcp-builder.rb` can create packets, though isn't designed to be run directly.
+The scripts you'll probably want to use directly are:

+* `mcp-getloot.rb` - to get users and configuration settings
+* `mcp-privesc.rb` - to add a new root-level account
+* `mcp-parser.rb` - to parse the response (on stdin)

-To use `mcp-privesc.rb`, run it and find a way to send the output into a socket.
-You can provide optional username / password parameters as well.
-Here's an example where we gzip + base64-encode the output:
+To use one of the query scripts, execute it and find a way to send the output into the UNIX socket on the target.
+Here's an example where we gzip + base64-encode the output from `mcp-privesc.rb`:

 ```
 $ ruby ./mcp-privesc.rb blogtest MyFunPW | gzip | base64 -w0